Wolverine Worldwide (WWW)

 If you’ve followed StockStory for a while, you know we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can’t use accounting profits to pay the bills.

-Wolverine Worldwide has shown weak cash profitability over the last two years, giving the company limited opportunities to return capital to shareholders.
-Its free cash flow margin averaged 7.2%, subpar for a consumer discretionary business.
+Wolverine Worldwide has shown poor cash profitability over the last two years, giving the company limited opportunities to return capital to shareholders.
+Its free cash flow margin averaged 7.9%, lousy for a consumer discretionary business.

 9. Return on Invested Capital (ROIC)

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Unfortunately, Wolverine Worldwide’s ROIC averaged 2.7 percentage point decreases over the last few years.
-Paired with its already low returns, these declines suggest its profitable growth opportunities are few and far between.
+Over the last few years, Wolverine Worldwide’s ROIC has increased significantly.
+This is a good sign, and we hope the company can continue improving.

 10. Balance Sheet Assessment

-11. Key Takeaways from Wolverine Worldwide’s Q3 Results
+11. Key Takeaways from Wolverine Worldwide’s Q4 Results

 12. Is Now The Time To Buy Wolverine Worldwide?

 Wolverine Worldwide falls short of our quality standards.
-To kick things off, its revenue growth was weak over the last five years.
 On top of that, Wolverine Worldwide’s weak EPS growth over the last five years shows it’s failed to produce meaningful profits for shareholders, and its projected EPS for the next year is lacking.

-Wolverine Worldwide’s P/E ratio based on the next 12 months is 13.3x.
+Wolverine Worldwide’s P/E ratio based on the next 12 months is 13.5x.
 While this valuation is reasonable, we don’t see a big opportunity at the moment.
-There are better stocks to buy right now.
+There are superior stocks to buy right now.